Finding of Moses: Jewish art and traditions

-The earliest visual depiction of the Finding is a fresco in the Dura-Europos synagogue, datable to around 244, a unique large-scale survival of what may have been a large body of figurative Jewish religious art in the Hellenized Roman imperial period.
-This part of a composite image shows several episodes from the childhood of Moses (only the left end illustrated here) and displays both Midrashic details in the narrative and visual borrowings from the iconography of classical paganism.
+The earliest visual depiction of the "Finding" is a fresco in the Dura-Europos synagogue, datable to around 244, a unique large-scale survival of what may have been a large body of figurative Jewish religious art in the Hellenized Roman imperial period.
+This part of a composite image shows several episodes from the childhood of Moses (only the left end illustrated here).
+It displays both Midrashic details in the narrative and visual borrowings from the iconography of classical paganism.
 Six of the 26 frescos in the synagogue have Moses as their main subject.
-There are a few illustrations in much later medieval Jewish illuminated manuscripts, mostly of the Haggadah, some of which seem to share an iconographical tradition going back to Late Antiquity.
+There are a few illustrations in mainly medieval Jewish illuminated manuscripts, mostly of the Haggadah, some of which seem to share an iconographical tradition going back to late antiquity.

-Jewish textual traditions elaborate on the text in Exodus in various ways, and it has been argued that some of these details can be detected in Christian as well as Jewish art.
-One Jewish tradition was that Pharaoh's daughter, identified as Bithiah, was a leper, who was bathing in the river to cleanse herself, seen as a ritual purification for which she would be naked.
+Jewish textual traditions elaborate on the Book of Exodus in various ways, and it has been argued that some details can be detected in Christian art as well.
+One Jewish tradition was that Pharaoh's daughter was identified as Bithiah, a leper who was bathing in the river to cleanse herself, seen as a ritual purification for which she would be naked.
 As at Dura-Europos, Jewish depictions often include her, and sometimes other women, standing naked in the river.
-According to Rabbinic tradition, as soon as the princess touched the ark carrying Moses she was healed.
+According to Rabbinic tradition, she was healed as soon as she touched the ark carrying Moses.

 The earliest surviving Christian depiction is a fresco of the 4th century in the Catacomb of Via Latina, Rome.
 Four figures are on the bank, with Moses still in the water; the largest is the princess, who stretches out her arms, which the baby also does.
 This gesture may derive from a textual variation found in Midrashic sources and the Aramaic translation of the Bible.
-In these "she ... sent her female slave" is changed to "she stretched out her arm".
+In these "she ... sent her female slave" is changed to "she stretched out her arm."
 Though the context is Christian, many of the images here are of Old Testament subjects, and very likely reflect models adopted from an initially Jewish visual tradition, perhaps painted by artisans with sets of models for all religious requirements.
-In the play Exagōgē by Ezekiel the Tragedian (3rd century BC), Moses recounts his finding, saying of the princess "And straightway seeing me, she took me up", which may be reflected both in the New Testament Acts 7:20, and in artistic depictions where the princess is apparently first to grasp the ark.
+In the play Exagōge by Ezekiel the Tragedian, Moses recounts his finding, saying of the princess: "And straightway seeing me, she took me up", which may be reflected both in the New Testament in Acts 7:20, and in artistic depictions where the princess is first to grasp the ark.